Faxulous/tennisgnn_predictions/README.md

 - **Match Predictions**: We will provide forecasts for upcoming tennis matches, including probability estimates for each outcome.
 - **Live Updates**: New predictions will be published before each tournament round, ensuring no lookahead bias.
-- **CSV Format**: Predictions will be saved in CSV format, allowing for easy access and analysis.
+- **CSV Format**: Predictions will be saved in the easily accesible CSV format.

 ## Usage

-Users can access the CSV files to view predictions and track the model's performance over time.
-As the repository is updated, users will be able to see the latest predictions and accuracy metrics.
+Feel free to access the CSV files to view predictions and track the model's performance over time.
+As the repository is updated, you will be able to see the latest predictions and accuracy metrics.

 Stay tuned for the public release of the model.